Appearance

 | 10017 | Invalid take profit. | The TP is too close to current price.
 Widen the TP. |

 | 10019 | Not enough money. | Insufficient free margin.
-Maps to the "Not enough money" trading error above. |
+Maps to the "Not enough money" trading error above.
+A repeated 10019 that liquidates a position is a broker stop-out — see the trading errors table. |

 | 10030 | Order already filled. | No action. |